dboddie/inferno-os/os/minibook/Notes/notes.md

     PLL_freq_raw = EXCLK * M/N
     PLL_freq = PLL_freq_raw / [1,2,2,4]

+Reading the value of the PLCR register on a running system results in a value of 0x5a000520 being obtained.
+This is decoded to

+    PLLFD = 180     multiply by 182
+    PLLRD = 0       divide by 2
+    PLLOD = 0       divide by 1
+    PLLS  = 1       PLL is on and stable
+    PLLBP = 0       no bypass
+    PLLEN = 1       PLL is enabled
+    PLLST = 32      stabilize time

+Calculating the PLL output frequency

+    PLL_freq = (EXCLK * (PLLFD + 2) / (PLLRD + 2)) / od[PLLOD]
+             = (3686400 * 182 / 2)
+             = 335462400 Hz
+             = 335.4624 MHz

+This frequency can be divided by 7 to obtain a USB frequency of 47.9232 MHz.

 The LCD device clock is derived from this via the LFR bits in the CFCR register.
 The LCD pixel clock is derived from this via the PXFR bits in the CFCR register.